 Bachelor’s Degree in Computer Science

-Arcadia University’s programs in Computer Science cover a wide spectrum of areas within the field of computing, including artificial intelligence, data science, cybersecurity, cloud computing, mobile computing, networking, and theoretical computation.
+Arcadia University’s programs in Computer Science cover a wide spectrum of areas, including artificial intelligence, data science, cybersecurity, cloud computing, mobile computing, networking, and theoretical computation.
 Our courses provide a solid foundation in the principles and practices of computing and prepare students for successful careers and ongoing graduate studies in computer science.

 You will have unmatched opportunities at Arcadia to deliberate data-driven analysis and decision-making processes.

-You are taught to think quantitatively, analytically, and independently through a highly customizable program and stand out from others with these unique opportunities:
+Through a highly customizable program, you are taught to think quantitatively, analytically, and independently with these unique opportunities:

 - Develop artificial intelligence systems.

-- Be mentored by faculty both in and outside of the classroom.
+- Faculty mentors both in and outside of the classroom.

 - Gain hands-on knowledge in cyber defensive and offensive operations.